Barry Bonds: 2006 season

 In 2006, Bonds earned $20 million (not including bonuses), the fourth-highest salary in baseball.
 Through the 2006 season he had earned approximately $172 million during his then 21-year career, making him baseball's all-time highest-paid player.
 Bonds hit under .200 for his first 10 games of the season and did not hit a home run until April 22.
 This 10-game stretch was his longest home run slump since the 1998 season.
 On May 7, Bonds drew within one home run of tying Babe Ruth for second place on the all-time list, hitting his 713th career home run into the second level of Citizens Bank Park in Philadelphia, off pitcher Jon Lieber in a game in which the Giants lost to the Philadelphia Phillies.
 The towering home run—one of the longest in Citizens Bank Park's two-season history, traveling an estimated 450 feet (140 m)—hit off the facade of the third deck in right field.

-On May 20, Bonds hit his 714th career home run to deep right field to lead off the top of the 2nd inning, tying Ruth for second all-time.
-The home run came off left-handed pitcher Brad Halsey of the Oakland A's, in an interleague game played in Oakland, California.
+On May 20, Bonds hit his 714th career home run to deep right field to lead off the top of the second inning, tying Ruth for second all-time.
+The home run came off left-handed pitcher Brad Halsey of the Oakland Athletics, in an interleague game played in Oakland, California.
 Since this was an interleague game at an American League stadium, Bonds was batting as the designated hitter in the lineup for the Giants.
 Bonds was quoted after the game as being "glad it's over with" and stated that more attention could be focused on Albert Pujols, who was on a very rapid home run pace in early 2006.

 On May 28, Bonds passed Ruth, hitting his 715th career home run to center field off Colorado Rockies pitcher Byung-hyun Kim.
 The ball was hit an estimated 445 feet (140 m) into center field where it went through the hands of several fans but then fell onto an elevated platform in center field.
 Then it rolled off the platform where Andrew Morbitzer, a 38-year-old San Francisco resident, caught the ball while he was in line at a concession stand.
 Mysteriously, radio broadcaster Dave Flemming's radio play-by-play of the home run went silent just as the ball was hit, apparently from a microphone failure.
 But the televised version, called by Giants broadcaster Duane Kuiper, was not affected.